Marowski Bluff Prairie

 Mukwonago River Oak Barrens

 You can now visit one of Southeast Wisconsin’s rarest kinds of habitats just outside of Milwaukee.
-Mukwonago River Oak Barrens, a 61-acre property protected by The Prairie Enthusiasts in June of 2025, features sand barren habitat, an incredible diversity of plant and animal life, and access to the pristine Mukwonago River.
+This 61-acre property features sand barren habitat, an incredible diversity of plant and animal life, and access to the pristine Mukwonago River.

 Google Map